tobytripp/dotfiles/README.md

 Sudhindra's dotfiles
 ===============

 My UNIX dotfiles bared for the world to see.
-(Well they were originally Toby Tripp's, then Sudhindra Rao's, and now mine!)
+(Well they were originally Toby Tripp's, then Sudhindra Rao's, and now Patrick Turley)

 Installation
 ------------